cmu-sei/juneberry/docs/getting_started.md

 ## Bash Completion

-Juneberry is ready to go.
-As an extra convenince we have Junberry completion support.
+At this point, Juneberry should be fully operational.
+As an added convenience, there is a completion support script which provides tab completion for dataset and model names.

-To activate bash completion `source` the completion setup:
+To activate this enhancement, use the following command to `source` the completion script:

 ```shell script
 source scripts/juneberry_completion.sh